How to Hem Jeans Perfectly — With or Without a Sewing Machine

 Frequently Asked Questions

-Proper hemming involves accurate measuring and using the right tools.
-You can either preserve the original hem for a more authentic look or create a new hem, depending on your preference and the style of the jeans.
+Proper hemming requires accurate measuring and the right tools.
+You can either preserve the original hem for an authentic look or create a new hem, depending on the jeans style and your preference.

-To keep the original hem, fold the existing hem upward on the inside of the leg and stitch around it.
-This method maintains the original factory-finished edge while adjusting the length.
+To keep the original hem, fold the existing hem upward inside the pant leg, then stitch around the fold.
+This preserves the original factory finish while adjusting the length.

 Conclusion